Skip To Main Content

 Basic Steps for Online Fall/Spring School Registration

 In this course, you will complete a shortlist of activities similar to those found in most online courses.
 This is a self-paced course students complete independently.
-Students who have previously completed the Online Orientation course are not required to retake the course.
+Students who have previously completed the Online Introduction course are not required to retake the course.

 3. Confirmation Email from the Online Course Coordinator